-- 8. Change the device IP address to the same subnet with your computer by either modifying the IP address manually or checking the Enable DHCP checkbox. - 9.
+- 8. Change the device IP address to the same subnet with your computer by either modifying the IP address manually or checking the checkbox of Enable DHCP. - 9.
 Input the password to activate your IP address modification.

 2.1.3 (Optional) Setting Security Question